 - Home team will supply the game ball unless it’s provided by the tournament.

-- There will be no coin toss in any preliminary game, Home team will have choice of kicking off or which goal to defend.
+- There will be no coin toss in any preliminary game, Home team will choose defending goal and visiting team has kick-off.

 - Referees have been instructed to start all games on time.
 No injury time will be added.

 - All 7 v 7 and 9 v 9 games will be played using the US Soccer Development Initiatives

 Heading/Build out Line